BabylonJS/OldDocumentationSite/content/How_To/contribute/playground_tutorials.md

 * [Playground Tutorial - Hiding Lines](https://www.babylonjs-playground.com/#4HA2KK)
 * [Playground Tutorial - Camera Collisions and Input Customization](https://www.babylonjs-playground.com/#U825TZ)

 However since they are uneditable it is not possible to see how they are written.
-Links to guides on writing them are below.
+Links to guides on writing them are:

 [Starter Guide](/resources/hiding_editor_lines)
 [Slider Guide](/resources/PBT_slider)